 As reflected in their professional growth plans, teachers of the gifted are encouraged to participate in professional development specifically targeted to the instruction of students who are gifted.
 Professional development may take the form of district meetings for teachers of the gifted, national and state conferences for teachers of the gifted, and/or district staff development offerings targeted to teachers of the gifted.

-Gifted Endorsement
+Some examples of professional development offered by the district are the annual South Florida Gifted and Talented Symposium conference, Gifted At-A-Glance 20 inservice point course, EP writing workshops, Gifted Endorsement Courses, Gifted Coordinator/LEA workshops, and monthly Gifted Advisory Meetings.